 03 of 05

-Fulton Street, in the warehouse/arts district of New Orleans, is a pedestrian mall lined with restaurants and shops year-round.
-At Christmastime, the street comes alive -- it's beautifully decorated, features faux snow delivered on a regular basis as well as visits by Santa.
-That's why in December locals simply call the event, the "Miracle on Fulton Street."
+Fulton Street, in the warehouse and arts district of New Orleans, is a pedestrian mall lined with restaurants and shops year-round, but at Christmas time, the street comes alive—it's beautifully decorated, features faux snow, and offers visitors a chance to meet Santa Claus.

 04 of 05